 Research published in scientific articles

 My articles aim at an international audience.
 Hence, they are published in English in international, academic journals.
 Here, I briefly characterize a few recent articles.
-The complete listing of my published work is here.
+The complete list of my publications sits here (May 2021).

 USER GENERATED CONTENT

 Mosemghvdlishvili, L.M. & Jansz, J. (2018) Free your ‘most open’ Android: a comparative discourse analysis on Android.
 Critical Discourse Studies.
 DOI: 10.1080/17405904.2018.1554536